ibm-cloud-docs/vpc/vpn-client-to-site-configure-security-groups.md

 |-----------|-----------|------|------|-------|
 | inbound | ALL | CIDR block | `VPN server client IP pool` | Any |
 | outbound | ALL | CIDR block | `VPN server client IP pool` | Any |
 {: caption="Table 7.
-Security group rules for a VPN deliver route on the VPC VSI" caption-side="left"}
+Security group rules for a VPN deliver route on the VPC VSI" caption-side="bottom"}

 | Inbound/Outbound Rules | Protocol | Source IP | Source Port | Destination IP | Destination Port |
 |--------------|------|------|------|------|------------------|
 | inbound | ALL | `VPN server client IP pool` | Any | `VPN route destination CIDR` | Any|
 | outbound | ALL  | `VPN route destination CIDR` | Any | `VPN server client IP pool` | Any |
 {: caption="Table 8.
-ACL rules for a VPN deliver route on the VPC VSI subnet" caption-side="left"}
+ACL rules for a VPN deliver route on the VPC VSI subnet" caption-side="bottom"}

 For example, if you use `172.16.0.0/20` as the client IP pool when you provision the VPN server, and you want to access the resources of subnet `10.240.128.0/24` from the VPN client, you need to create a VPN route with destination:`10.240.128.0/24`, and action: `deliver`.
 You should also configure security group and ACL rules as follows: